BenKohn2004/Saber_Box/README.md

 # Virtual_Saber_Box

 The Saber Box is a virtual directing aid.
 The program is contained within the Google Colab Notebook Virtual_Saber_Box.
 Virtual_Saber_Box_Compact is functionally identical with many of the Python scripts stored on Github.

 The Saber Box is designed to determine the Right of Way of a saber action without blade contact.
-Specifically it is meant to differentiate between, attack, counter-attack and preparation.
+Specifically it is meant to differentiate between attack, counter-attack and preparation.
 These actions are the foundation of Saber, while also being some of the most subjective and difficult calls to make.
 The Saber Box is meant to offer a level of consistency in calling Right of Way actions and allow fencers to better plan and train with a repeatable and objective rule set.

 Using the Saber Box.